 "Specific identifying reference" must be specific insofar as it clearly appears in an appropriate section of the application.
-Should specific reference be made to work being accomplished or in process, the work should be included as an exhibit (e.g., a paper, article, book chapter, or book).
+Should specific reference be made to work being accomplished or in process, the work should be included as an exhibit (e.g., a paper, article, book chapter, or book, or record of an audio or visual presentation, performance, or rendition).
 Such material may not be added to the file at a subsequent review level except if the material is "in press" or otherwise in the process of being prepared; if not included among exhibits to the file, the status of such work should be made clear.
 Such work may be added to the file after the deadline for preparation only if it subsequently becomes available during the "normal course of business."
 Another example is letters of reference but only if such letters are identified as having been solicited or anticipated.